Thomas Fisher (antiquary): Works

-In the summer of 1804 Fisher discovered some legendary paintings on the roof and walls of the chapel belonging to the ancient Guild of Holy Cross in Stratford-on-Avon.
+In the summer of 1804 Fisher discovered some legendary paintings on the roof and walls of the chapel belonging to the ancient Guild of the Holy Cross in Stratford-on-Avon.
 Between 1812 and 1816 Fisher published ninety-five plates from his drawings of monumental and other remains in Bedfordshire.
 In 1838 John Gough Nichols added descriptions to a new edition.
 Meanwhile, Fisher had printed at the lithographic press of D. J. Redman thirty-seven drawings of 'Monumental Remains and Antiquities in the county of Bedford,' of which fifty copies were issued in 1828.

 Fisher was one of the first to welcome lithography in the UK.
 As early as 1808 he published an account of it, under the title of 'Polyantography,' with a portrait of Philip H. André, its first introducer into England, in the 'Gentleman's Magazine,' vol. lxxviii. pt. i. p.
 193. In 1807 he published in four lithographic plates.
 Shortly afterwards he issued several plates of monumental brasses to illustrate Edward Hasted's 'Kent' and Daniel Lysons's 'Environs of London.'
 In order to encourage the artist Hilkiah Burgess, Fisher had ten plates etched of 'Sepulchral Monuments in Oxford.'
 These were issued in 1836.

 Many of the biographies of distinguished Anglo-Indians in the 'Gentleman's Magazine' were contributed by Fisher.
 That of Charles Grant, father of Lord Glenelg, was afterwards enlarged and printed for private circulation, London, 1833.
 He also likewise a contributor to the European Magazine, the Asiatic Journal, and to religious periodicals.
 He was one of the projectors of the Congregational Magazine, and from 1818 to 1823 ran its statistical department of that serial.
 When elected a guardian of Shoreditch, where he lived, he assisted John Ware, the vestry clerk, in the compilation of 'An Account of the several Charities and Estates held in trust for the use of the Poor of the Parish of St. Leonard, Shoreditch, Middlesex, and of Benefactors to the same,' 1836.
 He was an abolitionist, and in 1825 published 'The Negro's Memorial, or Abolitionist's Catechism.
 By an Abolitionist,' London.
 He was a member, too, of bible and missionary societies.